Leap13/kemet-addons/readme.txt

 === Kemet Addons ===
 Contributors: Leap13
-Tags: metabox, Kemet
+Tags: metabox, Kemet, addons
 Requires at least: 4.7
 Tested up to: 5.2
 Requires PHP: 5.4
+Stable tag: 0.1.0
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 == Description ==

-Kemet Addons add extra features to Kemet Theme like metaboxes, activate/deactivate the customizer options This plugin requires the [Kemet](https://kemet.io/) theme to be installed.
+Kemet Addons plugin adds more features to Kemet WordPress Theme like metaboxes, activate/deactivate the customizer options.
+More options will be released soon.
+This plugin works only with: [Kemet WordPress Theme](https://kemet.io/) So you must install and activate it first.

 == Installation ==